fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/basic-concurrency-limiting.md

 You can run this policy in the `Dry Run` mode by setting the `defaultConfig.dry_run` option to `true`.
-In the `Dry Run` mode, the policy doesn't actuate (that's traffic is never dropped) while still evaluating the decision it would take in each cycle.
+In the `Dry Run` mode, the policy doesn't actuate (meaning traffic is never dropped) while still evaluating the decision it would take in each cycle.
 This helps understand how the policy would behave as the input signals change.